What is Business Analytics - Introduction to Business Analytics

 Data Analytics refers to the analysis of already existing data to draw conclusions about the information contained in the data.
 It is a broader concept and involves business analytics too.

-Business Analytics vs. Data Science
+Business Analytics Vs. Data Science

 Data Science explores possible solutions and aims at generally long-term problems and business growth.
 On the contrary, Business analytics aims at short-term and specific business problems.

-Career Scope of Business Analytics
+Future Scope of Business Analytics

 As we mentioned above, there are a lot of different sectors recruiting business analytics professionals.
 Hence, the career scope of business analytics is very wide.
 Business analytics professionals are hired for different kinds of job roles.
 Their responsibilities may differ a little based on their designation and the sector in which their organization operates, but the end goal is the same—solving business problems.